need4swede/wiki-go/data/documents/settings/diagnostics/network-speed-test/document.md

 # Network Speed Test

-Network Speed Test measures download performance from your active media server to the current Neptune device.
+The **Network Speed Test** measures download performance from your active media server to the current Neptune device.
 It uses the same authenticated route Neptune uses for playback; it is not a general internet speed test and does not test upload speed.

-Open **Settings > About > Diagnostics > Network Speed Test**.
-Search for a movie, show, or episode, select the file you want to measure, then select **Start Speed Test**.
-Selecting a show opens its seasons and episodes so you can choose the exact episode file.
-Neptune requires an explicit file selection so the source of the result is always clear.
-Once a file is selected, search results collapse. **Start Speed Test** appears directly beneath the selected file, followed by **Change Test File** when you want to pick something else.
+To get started, open **Settings > About > Diagnostics > Network Speed Test**.
+Search for a movie or show, select the file you want to measure, then select **Start Speed Test**.
+> Selecting a show opens its seasons and episodes so you can choose the exact episode file.

-On Apple TV, Siri Remote dictation follows the same flow as Compass search: after speech settles, Neptune submits the title search and dismisses the keyboard automatically.
-When entering a title one character at a time, select the keyboard's **Search** key when you are finished.

 ## How the Test Works

 Neptune uses a directly streamable movie or episode in your library as the byte source.
-A show itself is only a library container, so Neptune asks you to pick a season and episode before starting.
-Choose the title with the same local fuzzy library search used by Playback Benchmark, including punctuation variants such as `spiderman` and `Spider-Man`.
-The title shown under **Test File from Your Library** is not a public test server or bundled sample.

 The transfer runs for up to five minutes or until the selected file ends.
-You can select **Stop Test** at any time after data begins arriving; Neptune treats the bytes, elapsed time, latency, and graph collected so far as a completed result.
-Downloaded bytes are discarded: Neptune does not decode the file, start a playback session, report progress, change watched state, or add an Activity entry.
+You can select **Stop Test** at any time after data begins arriving.
+Downloaded bytes are discarded.

+Results can change with server load, network conditions, VPN or proxy routing, and other traffic.
+Use [Playback Benchmark](/settings/diagnostics/playback-benchmark) when you also need to test demuxing, decoding, audio, and rendering.

 ## Live Graph

 The graph plots rolling throughput throughout the transfer, updating about four times per second.
 This makes brief drops and an unstable connection visible instead of reducing the entire test to one number.

 The large number on the Results screen is the average download speed across the complete measurement window.
 It will not necessarily match the last point on the graph, which represents only the most recent interval.

 ## Understanding Results